CLOCK001/RANDOM-DOG-IMAGES-/README.md

 ______________

 How to set up:

   1.Download the code

   2.Make a folder (name it anything you want)

-  3.Put code in file that you created
+  3.Put the code in the folder that you created

   4.Click the index.html file